What to Do if You Think Your Teenager Is Depressed

 Some teens will want to go to therapy when you ask them and some won’t.
 For those who are resistant, know that they aren’t going to suddenly open up to the idea of therapy (or to you) quickly, but you can help guide them towards treatment by opening the door and then waiting patiently for them to walk through it.

 Try saying, “I know you’re having a hard time, and I have some ideas of things that could help.
 If you’d like to talk with me about them, let me know.
 I’m here for you.”
-It’s also a good idea to ask her if she has any suggestions on how you might be able to help her.
-You might be surprised with what she has to say.
+It’s also a good idea to ask them if they has any suggestions on how you might be able to help.
+You might be surprised with what they have to say.

 Be aware that your teen might tell you to back off.
-That’s fine; it’s her way — albeit a slightly irritable one — of telling you that she needs space.
+That’s fine; it’s their way — albeit a slightly irritable one — of telling you that they need space.
 It’s normal for teenagers to want independence, and it’s important for you to respect that.
 You can respond by saying, “I’ll give you more space, but know that I’m here for you if you ever want to talk or hear my suggestions.”

-If she does come to you wanting help, be prepared.
+If they do come to you wanting help, be prepared.
 Do your research.
-Find two or three therapists she can interview and tell her that she can choose the one that she feels most comfortable with, and thinks will help the most.
-Finding a therapist who is a good fit is extremely important, and making the choice hers will help her feel ownership over her own treatment, which is extremely important to teens and sets the stage for effective therapy.
+Find two or three therapists they can interview and tell them that they can choose the one that they feel most comfortable with, and think will help the most.
+Finding a therapist who is a good fit is extremely important, and making the choice theirs will help them feel ownership over their own treatment, which is extremely important to teens and sets the stage for effective therapy.

 It’s also important to know that there are several different kinds of therapy that might be helpful for your teen, including some well-studied behavioral therapies.
 Interpersonal therapy (IPT), cognitive behavioral therapy (CBT), and dialectical behavioral therapy (DBT) have all been shown to be helpful for teenagers with depression.
 Make sure that your child has had a thorough evaluation that includes treatment recommendations to help guide you.